Applications Now Closed.

 Private School Students with a Disability

-A participating child with a disability who is enrolled in an approved private school or in a pre-K or kindergarten program may be eligible to receive up to $30,000.
+An awarded child with a disability who is enrolled in a participating private school or in a pre-K or kindergarten program may be eligible to receive up to $30,000.
 To qualify, the child must have an individualized education program (IEP) that is on file with the Texas Education Agency by the end of the application period.

 The award amount is based on the funding that the child’s local school district would receive to provide services under the child’s IEP.

-A participating child who is homeschooled or is not enrolled in a public school or a pre-K or kindergarten program may be eligible to receive $2,000 annually.
+An awarded child who is homeschooled or is not enrolled in a public school or a pre-K or kindergarten program will receive $2,000 annually.

 Timeline